Charities (Protection and Social Investment) Act 2016

 Overview

-This bill amends the Charities Act 1992, primarily focusing on enhancing the Charity Commission's powers to regulate charity fundraising and protect charities from mismanagement.
-It allows for greater flexibility in issuing and amending warnings to charities and introduces reserve powers for the government to control fundraising practices, potentially including the establishment of a new regulator.
+This bill amends the Charities Act 1992, primarily focusing on enhancing the Charity Commission's powers to regulate fundraising and protect charities.
+It allows for greater flexibility in issuing and modifying warnings to charities and introduces reserve powers to control fundraising practices, potentially involving external regulators and increased fees.

 Description